 In addition, the applicant must not have received a Kalman Award in the previous 24 months.

 How to apply

 Applications are due November 15 annually.
 If you would like to apply for a Kalman Award for International Heritage Studies, please download and fill out the application form (PDF) and email it to Maxine Reitsma, Program Coordinator.

-Congratulations to our 2017 Kalman Award for International Heritage Studies Winners Lesley Golding and Lane McGarrity!
+Congratulations to our 2019 Kalman Award for International Heritage Studies Winner Maria Buhne!

 Maria Buhne is a graduate student at the University of Victoria in the Department of Art History and Visual Studies.
 Funds from the Kalman Award for International Heritage Studies will be used to support her research in the UK at Hilltop Cottage house museum, the Victoria and Albert Museum and the British Museum in 2019.
 Learning directly from the success of the UK National Trust in preserving national historical and heritage sites, Maria hopes to make a positive impact on the safeguarding of Canadian cultural heritage as critical sites of education and cultural understanding.